-Key Words-Magnetospheric field, asymptotic directions of viewing, cosmic rays, neutron monitor, modeling eutron monitors located at different places on the Earth's surface record secondary particles originating from primaries that come in general from different directions in space.
+Neutron monitors located at different places on the Earth's surface record secondary particles originating from primaries that come in general from different directions in space.
 Charged galactic and solar cosmic ray particles approaching the Earth encounter its geomagnetic field.
 If they are sufficiently energetic they can propagate inside the magnetosphere and enter the Earth's atmosphere.
 Products of the interaction of these particles with the molecules of the atmosphere, access ground level neutron monitors located at different sites around the globe.
-Due to the geometry of the geomagnetic field the rigidities of primary cosmic ray particles responsible for the counting rates registered at ground level have values bigger than the so called cut-off rigidity of the specific site.
+Due to the geometry of the geomagnetic field the rigidities of primary cosmic ray particles responsible for the counting rates registered at ground level have values bigger than the respective cut-off rigidity of the specific site.
 Moreover, due to the particle motion inside the geomagnetic field, each ground level detector is capable of recording particles produced by primaries originating from a limited set of directions in space, which is called asymptotic cone of viewing.
-The problem of defining these asymptotic directions of viewing for a specific neutron monitor has been always of great interest and therefore several efforts for calculating the cutoff rigidities as well as the particle trajectories and the asymptotic cones of viewing have been made over the years ([1], [2], [3] and [4]).
+The problem of defining these asymptotic directions of viewing for a specific neutron monitor has been always of great interest and therefore several efforts for calculating the cut-off rigidities as well as the particle trajectories and the asymptotic cones of viewing have been made over the years (McCracken et al., 1962, 1968; Shea et al., 1965; Smart et al., 2000).
 However, due to the complexity of the real magnetospheric field of the Earth, the problem of defining the particle trajectories inside the magnetosphere has no solution in closed form yet.